 - Baddesley Clinton (NT)

-- A tour of the Cotswolds – Bourton-on-the-Water and Stow on the Wold
+- Tour of the Cotswolds – Bourton-on-the-Water and Stow on the Wold

 - Stratford upon Avon and a river cruise